Adeoti/scriptpress/readme.txt

 Yes, ScriptPress is completely free, and you can use it to your maximum satisfaction.

 == Screenshots ==
-1. Description of the first screenshot.
-1. Description of the second screenshot.
+1. Simple and easy to use.

 == Changelog ==
 = 1.0 =
-* Plugin released.
+* Initial plugin released.